 A doctor can diagnose the cause of blurry vision and recommend the best options for treatment.
-However, if a person may have conjunctivitis as a result of COVID-19, it is important to call ahead before visiting a healthcare professional in person.
+However, if a person may have conjunctivitis as a result of COVID-19, people should take a test and follow local advice to reduce the spread.

 People with sudden vision changes or loss should seek immediate medical help, particularly if they also have underlying conditions, such as diabetes.